DAVFoundation/api_doc/source/protocols/drone-charging/index.html.md

       <code class="field">dimensions</code>
       <div class="type">optional</div>
     </td>
-    <td>The minimum length, width, and height clearance that this vessel requires from the charger.
+    <td>The minimum length, width, and height clearance that this drone requires from the charger.
 Specified as an object containing integers representing centimeters</td>
   </tr>
   <tr>
     <td>
       <code class="field">weight</code>
       <div class="type">optional</div>
     </td>
-    <td>The weight of this vessel.
+    <td>The weight of this drone.
 Specified as an integer representing grams</td>
   </tr>
   <tr>
     <td>
       <code class="field">batteryCapacity</code>
       <div class="type">optional</div>
     </td>
-    <td>The vessel's total battery capacity, specified in kWh</td>
+    <td>The drone's total battery capacity, specified in kWh</td>
   </tr>
   <tr>
     <td>
       <code class="field">currentBatteryCharge</code>
       <div class="type">optional</div>
     </td>
-    <td>The vessel's current battery charge level, as it was at the time the request was sent.
+    <td>The drone's current battery charge level, as it was at the time the request was sent.
 Specified as an integer denoting percentage of full capacity</td>
   </tr>
   <tr>
     <td>